 I was born in Stuttgart, Germany, to parents who were art students in this country.
 I spent most of my life—with the exception of my graduate studies overseas, my military service and a number of academic stays abroad—in Istanbul, Turkey.
 After graduating from the German High School of Istanbul I received a B.A. degree in economics from Boğaziçi University; a M.A. degree in international business from Deakin University in Melbourne, Australia; and completed my Ph.D. at the Department of Political Science and International Relations of Boğaziçi University.

 Before embarking on an academic career I worked for several organizations, most notably the Foreign Economic Relations Board of Turkey (DEİK) where I was a research coordinator, and the Australian Trade Commission where I held a position as marketing officer.
 I am currently an adjunct professor teaching undergraduate and graduate level courses at Koç University and Boğaziçi University.
+I am also teaching at the China stream of the Regional Expert Training Program of Turkish Youth Foundation.
 I have previously taught at Bahçeşehir University, MEF University and Istanbul Zaim University as well.
 On the research side, I was a research associate at Sabancı University’s Istanbul Policy Center, and the coordinator of Boğaziçi University’s Asian Studies Center.

 I was chosen a “Global Emerging Voices Fellow” by Torino World Affairs Institute, in partnership with the German Marshall Fund of the United States, Australian National University, and Stiftung Mercator; and I was recognized as a “Young Academics Fellow” by the Global Relations Forum.
 I was also a visiting fellow at the Center of Global Studies of Shanghai University in China.